English Language Proficiency

 B Visitors / Visa Waiver Program

-Information about the B-1 and Visa Waiver Program is intended for students or scholars inviting family to visit the U.S. AND for scholars whose visas are not sponsored by WashU.
-The sponsoring department at WashU will provide the visitor with an invitation letter.
-Use this letter at the consulate and at the U.S. port of […]
+Information about the B-1 and Visa Waiver Program is intended for students or scholars who want to invite family to visit the U.S. AND for scholars whose visas are not sponsored by WashU.
+If the visitors is invited by a WashU department, the department will provide the visitor with an invitation letter.
+Use this letter […]

 TN-NAFTA Employees